 Once the rice is cooked, slowly tilt the lid slightly to let the steam escape.
 (Be careful the steam will escape fast!)

 You can fry the raisins and pinenuts in a little butter and oil in the meanwhile and pour this on the rice for garnishing.
-After the steam escapes, you can serve the rice with the chicken.
+After the steam escapes, serve the rice with the chicken.

 You can serve it as it is with a fresh salad or with a bowl of hot fresh tomato sauce (tomato and green chillies blended).
 Enjoy!